hashicorp/consul/CONTRIBUTING.md

 feature.
 Smaller means: easier to understand and review.
 This in turn means things can be merged faster.

+## New Plugins

+A new plugin is (usually) about 1000 lines of Go.
+This includes tests and some plugin boiler plate.
+This is a considerable amount of code and will take time to review.
+To prevent too much back and forth it is advisable to start with the plugin's `README.md`; This will be it's main documentation and will help nail down the correct name of the plugin and its various config options.

+From there it can work its way through the rest (`setup.go`, the `ServeDNS` handler function, etc.).
+Doing this will help the reviewers, as each chunk of code is relatively small.

 ## Updating Dependencies

 We use [Go Modules](https://github.com/golang/go/wiki/Modules) as the tool to manage vendor dependencies.